nanlabs/devops-reference/README.md

 ## License

 This project is Licensed under the [MIT License](./LICENSE).
-Please go through the License atleast once before making your contribution. </p>
+Please go through the License at least once before making your contribution. </p>

 ## Contributors